miholmestech/soc-detection-lab/README.md

 Windows and Linux systems send telemetry into a centralized SIEM while a separate attacker machine generates realistic activity for detection testing.

 Why a multi-host environment?
-Because I had the knowledge to build one so it was time to turn theory into hands-on experience.
+Because I had the foundational knowledge to build one, it was time to turn theory into hands-on experience.

 *Look around.
 Be kind.
 You're inside my brain.*